-The Rhetoric and Composition Emphasis 18 hours Required courses 6 hou ırs ENGL 7000 Approaches to Graduate Study 3 hours ENGL 7010 Approaches to Critical Theory 3 hours Required, if not taken as an undergraduate 0-3 hou ırs ENGL 4620 Survey of the History of Rhetoric Choice of the following ırs ENGL 7600 Studies in Rhetoric and Composition and/or ENGL 8600 Seminar in Rhetoric and Composition
+The Rhetoric and Composition Emphasis Required courses 6 hours ENGL 7000 Approaches to Graduate Study 3 hours ENGL 7010 Approaches to Critical Theory 3 hours Required, if not taken as an undergraduate 0-3 hours ENGL 4620 Survey of the History of Rhetoric Choice of the following ENGL 7600 Studies in Rhetoric and Composition and/or ENGL 8600 Seminar in Rhetoric and Composition

-Choice of the following 3-6 hours
+Choice of the following

 ENGL 7600 Studies in Rhetoric and Composition

 ENGL 8600 Seminar in Rhetoric and Composition

 LING 4000 Elements of Linguistics

 LING 4160 Sociolinguistics

 ENGL 4610 History of the English Language

 ENGL 8690 Workshop in Rhetoric and Composition

 (ENGL 8690 may be taken twice for credit)

-uided Electives 18 h

-Guided Electives
+Guided Electives.
+18 hours

 Studies Courses (7000-level ENGL) 0-18 hours

 Seminars (8000-level ENGL) 0-18 hours

-Graduate Option (ENGL 6000 and/or 0-6 hours
+Graduate Option (ENGL 6000 and/or 0-9 hours

-Courses from other Departments)
+courses from other departments)

 Thesis Hours (under the thesis option) 6 hours

 - In order to take advantage of our extensive undergraduate offerings and/or to engage in interdisciplinary study, students will also have the opportunity to exercise a graduate option.
-Under this option, students will be allowed a maximum of 6 hours of coursework which can be drawn from the following two sources: (1) selected 4000-level courses within the English Department with the prefixes ENGL, LING, CRWR, and JOUR (with the instructor's permission, graduate students may take the undergraduate course with appropriate adjustments in the course syllabus); and/or (2) graduate courses outside the English Department. - These courses fall under the Graduate Option that allows for only two courses at the 4000 level.
+Under this option, students will be allowed a maximum of 9 hours of coursework which can be drawn from selected 4000-level courses within the English Department with the prefixes ENGL, LING, CRWR, and JOUR (with the instructor's permission, graduate students may take the undergraduate course with appropriate adjustments in the course syllabus); only 6 hours of the Graduate Option can be taken as graduate courses outside the English Department. - These courses fall under the Graduate Option that allows for only two courses at the 4000 level.
 Credit for such courses will be listed as ENGL 6000.
 If taken at the undergraduate level, these courses cannot be taken again for graduate credit.